longspur/site/src/posts/2025-02-08-StyleSwitcher.md

   - site
 ---

 Figured out something I had been wanting to implement, but couldn't figure out a few days ago... but now got it to work!
-There is a dropdown currently in the sidebar that allows toggling between different themes.
+There is a dropdown currently in the ~~sidebar~~ footer (moved to make it a little more mobile friendly) that allows toggling between different themes.
 This is called a "styleswitcher" or "theme toggle".
 Once I get around to making some more themes, you can browse in a color palette of your choice.
 Eventually when I make the OC section of this site, I want to make some that are "character" or setting themed layouts.

 This was made with the help of [Kalechips tutorial](https://kalechips.net/projects/snippets/styleswitcher) (though as a code snippet, some external research was done to understand how the script was working).